Whitewater and Rock Campus Libraries

 Interim Chancellor Cheryl GreenCheryl Green, Interim 2019

 First arriving on campus in 1985 as an assistant professor of curriculum and education, Richard Telfer served the university in many roles.
 He put great effort into student retention initiatives, the development of learning communities, and improved academic advising programs.
-Under his leadership, campus experienced record enrollment and unprecedented national athletic success.
-His congeniality, collegiality and common sense were valued by faculty, staff, students and the community.
+Under his leadership, the campus experienced record enrollment and unprecedented national athletic success.
+His congeniality, collegiality, and common sense were valued by faculty, staff, students, and the community.

 A distinguished scholar and native midwesterner, Miller continued the tradition of educators at the helm of Whitewater.
-He headed a highly successful campaign to raise money for a new College of Business and Economics building, as well as oversaw the building of Kachel Fieldhouse, major renovations of Upham Hall and the Williams Center.
-Miller was the recipient of numerous teaching awards, and taught in several places around the country, as well as Costa Rica, England and South Africa.
+He headed a highly successful campaign to raise money for a new College of Business and Economics building, as well as oversaw the building of Kachel Fieldhouse, and major renovations of Upham Hall and the Williams Center.
+Miller was the recipient of numerous teaching awards and taught in several places around the country, as well as Costa Rica, England, and South Africa.

-Dr. Greenhill came to campus in 1962 to teach political science and stayed, serving in many capacities over the span of his 37 year career.
+Dr. Greenhill came to campus in 1962 to teach political science and stayed, serving in many capacities throughout his 37-year career.
 While on campus he organized the Campaign for Excellence, which added millions to the University's Foundation, as well as instituted the Core Curriculum program with the vision of crafting Whitewater into a premier comprehensive university.
-He succeeded - the school was named as one of the best in the Midwest by U.S. News and World Report during his tenure.
+He succeeded - the school was named one of the best in the Midwest by U.S. News and World Report during his tenure.
 The Greenhill Center of the Arts is named in his honor.

 James R. Connor is best remembered on campus for his warmth and ability to work productively with the people around him.
 He pushed for an internationally diverse faculty and student body, opening doors for minorities and women on campus.
 The Observatory, McGraw Computing Center, and the Greenhouse were all built during his tenure.
 The James R. Connor University Center, the major hub of student life on campus, is named in his honor.